Airpals logo

 Yes.
 Coordinating parcel shipping often falls under office administrator responsibilities.
 This includes label generation, pickup scheduling, tracking management, and maintaining chain of custody records.

-How does parcel management support office managers and administrators?
+How does parcel management support office managers?

 Parcel management supports office managers by centralizing parcel shipping tasks.
 It improves tracking visibility, simplifies label creation, maintains documentation logs, and provides analytics reporting.
 This reduces manual coordination and strengthens operational oversight.